-Figure 8.
-Types of houseless schoolchildren: 2018-2022
+Figure 9.
+Types of houseless schoolchildren by housing status: 2018-2022

 Participant perspectives on unhoused population changes

 In addition to the demographic composition of the unhoused population compiled from service provider data, interview participants for this assessment offered reflections on changes they have noticed among the population of PEH in Grand Junction and Mesa County.